brandon-gable/CanvasCalendarToAppleReminders/README.md

 It then adds each event into Apple Reminders using AppleScript.
 (MacOS Only)

+## Prerequisites

+- Python 3.13
+- Apple Reminders

+After installing Python, clone the repository and run `pip install -r requirements.txt`.

 ## How to Use

 ### Step 1

 Create a list in Apple Reminders called "Canvas".
-If you prefer a different name for the list, edit main.py.
+If you prefer a different name for the list, edit `main.py`.

 ### Step 2